 TRANSPORTATION - GENERAL PROVISIONS.

-(a) a.
-The EMPLOYER shall submit to AGMA and to the AGMA Delegates delegates a proposed itinerary of any tour, tour and shall submit in writing to AGMA a statement concerning the proposed method of transportation to be used during the tour.
+(a) The EMPLOYER shall submit to AGMA and to the AGMA delegates the Delegates proposed itinerary of any tour tour, and shall submit in writing to AGMA a statement concerning the proposed method of transportation to be used during the tour.
 Both such reports shall be submitted at least thirty (30) days preceding the first (1st) day of any tour.
-An electronic copy Digital notice of the tour itinerary will be made available to each ARTIST not later than two (2) weeks prior to the commencement of the tour.
+Two (2) copies An electronic copy of the tour itinerary will be made available to each ARTIST not later than two (2) weeks prior to the commencement of the tour.
 Printed copies shall be made available upon request.
-Any additions or changes in to the itinerary must be announced to the Company ARTISTS at least one (1) week in advance of such a change.
+Any additions or changes in the itinerary must be announced to the ARTISTS Company at least one (1) week in advance of such change, or as soon as such information is available.

-b.
-No ARTIST shall leave the city of origination for work outside said city unless the EMPLOYER, prior to the ARTIST’S departure therefrom, has provided and paid for their transportation and baggage in accordance with the foregoing provisions, including return transportation back to the city of origination.
-AGMA shall have the right to require the EMPLOYER to post such bond or bonds or such other security, including money, and in such amount as in its sole discretion AGMA deems necessary to insure the safe transportation and return of the ARTIST.
-AGMA reserves the right to set up other terms and conditions for granting permission to the EMPLOYER to take any ARTISTS for an engagement, series of engagements or tours outside of the United States of America, as provided in an AGMA Overseas Rider.
+(b) No ARTIST shall leave the City of Origination for work outside said city unless the EMPLOYER, prior to the ARTIST’s departure ▇▇▇▇▇▇▇▇▇, has provided and paid for their transportation and their baggage in accordance with the foregoing provisions, including return transportation back to the City of Origination, and can provide proof thereof to AGMA.
+AGMA reserves the right to set up other terms and conditions for granting permission to the EMPLOYER to take any ARTISTS for an engagement, series of engagements or tours outside of the United States of America, as AGMA deems necessary to insure the safe transportation and return of the ARTISTS and as provided for in the standard Overseas Rider attached hereto.

-(c) e.
-The EMPLOYER also agrees to pay upon presentation of receipts for all transportation charges which may be required of the ARTIST by the EMPLOYER during the course of a trip, such as taxi fares between terminals, etc. and also transportation expenses incurred for doctor or emergency due to illness or injury on tour.
+(ec) The EMPLOYER also agrees to pay, pay upon presentation of receipts, receipts for all transportation charges which may be required of the ARTIST by the EMPLOYER during the course of a trip, such as taxi fares between terminals, etc. and also transportation expenses incurred for doctor or emergency due to illness or injury on tour.

 (d) EMPLOYER shall insure that all pieces being taken on tour shall be given at least one (1) full run-through prior to leaving for tour, in addition to the Dress Rehearsal at the performance location prior to the first (1st) performance of a program.